README.1ST

 Solr collections are an index of documents that can be filtered or searched upon.

-Panl collections are collections of URL paths and FieldSets
+Panl collections are collections of URL paths and FieldSets - that are configured to connect to a Solr collection with defined fields.

-LPSE code
+LPSE codes

 LPSE path